LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/reading/models-in-mvc/_index.md

 involves retrieving data from a database or service or organizing that data belongs with the model.

-In our `coding-events` application thus far, we've done all data handling inside of controller classes.
+In our `codingevents` application thus far, we've done all data handling inside of controller classes.
 However, most data manipulation should occur in model classes.
 So we need to make a distinction between these actions.
 For any manipulations that must occur regardless of a user's actions, that code belongs in the model.
 For changes